Spanish Palestinian contemporary artist Nadia Jaber in her studio with works in progress

 “I work with painting as a space where intimate gestures, digital memory, and contemporary fragmentation come together.
 I’m interested in the tension between what we choose to share and what we keep hidden, the images we save as drafts, private archives, or unfinished thoughts.
 Through fragments -lines, stains, found shapes- I build hybrid surfaces that feel like visual diaries, always in a state of construction and collapse.
 Painting, for me, is a way to assemble, collect, and let go all at once; a place to hold what can’t quite be held.
 My work invites a slower kind of looking, one that resists the speed and constant scrolling of digital culture.
 I want viewers to move around the paintings, find hidden layers, and let the story shift depending on where they start. ”

-Nadia Jaber is a Spanish-Palestinian contemporary artist exploring the intersections of digital memory and painting.
-Her practice explores painting as a conceptual and philosophical space, deeply shaped by the writings of Jacques Derrida and Roland Barthes.
-Embracing Derrida’s notion of différance - the idea that meaning is always deferred, never fully present - and Barthes’ vision of the artwork as a "tissue of quotations," she approaches each painting as an open, living text rather than a static image.
-In this deconstructive spirit, her works resist singular interpretation, inviting viewers into shifting fields of fragmented signs and layered references.
+Nadia Jaber is a Spanish-Palestinian contemporary artist whose work navigates the intersections of digital memory and painting.
+Her practice conceives painting not merely as medium but as a conceptual and philosophical space, shaped by the thought of Jacques Derrida and Roland Barthes.
+Drawing on Derrida’s notion of différance, where meaning is perpetually deferred and unstable, and Barthes’ idea of the artwork as a “tissue of quotations,” she approaches each painting as a living text: open, unstable, and in constant negotiation with its references.
+In this deconstructive spirit, her works resist closure or fixed meaning, unfolding instead as mutable constellations of fragmented signs, visual echoes, and cultural residues.

 Her latest series Swipe for the details embodies this approach through the assembly of fragments from classical and contemporary paintings, meticulously stitched and recomposed into hybrid surfaces.
 Here, the act of “swiping” evokes both the physical gesture of digital consumption and the conceptual movement of deferral, prompting a continuous renegotiation of meaning.
 These works jump between textures, flip tabs into new color palettes, and stretch materiality - as if the paintings themselves were rapidly browsing visual histories.
 Jaber riffs between styles and ideas, cutting and scratching them like a DJ, curating something entirely new.
 The result is a dynamic space of tension and multiplicity, echoing Derrida’s dismantling of binary oppositions and Barthes’ idea of the death of the author, while also engaging with the hyperactive image intake that defines contemporary visual culture.